theopmw/recipe-box/README.md

 - The **Recipes Page** displays Materialize cards featuring all recipes on the site.
 This section features pagination to display 6 recipes per page.

-- The Materialize cards feature The following recipe information:
+- The Materialize cards feature the following recipe information:

     - An image of the recipe
     - The recipe name/title